garethjmsaunders/digital-code-style-guide/css.md

 > files use the same encoding, the latest versions of major browsers will
 > apply the encoding of the HTML file to the CSS stylesheet.)

-We recommend that you both **set the character encoding within the stylesheet** and also **save the file in the UTF-8 encoding**.

-### @charset "UTF-8";
+#### @charset "UTF-8";

-To set the character encoding inside the stylesheet, use the following sequence of bytes **at the very start of the file**, one byte per character:
+Character encoding MUST be set within each stylesheet.
+Unicode (UTF-8) SHOULD be used.

 ```
 @charset "UTF-8";
 ```

-Only one `@charset` byte sequence may appear in an external style sheet and it must appear at the very start of the document.
-It must not be preceded by any characters, not even comments.
+Only one `@charset` may appear in an external stylesheet and it MUST appear at the very start of the document.
+It MUST NOT be preceded by any characters, not even comments.

 (Accompanying HTML files should similarly have the character encoding set by adding a `<meta charset="utf-8>"` element to the head of the document.)

-### Save as UTF-8 with BOM
+#### Save as UTF-8 with BOM

-Files should be saved with Unicode (UTF-8) encoding; saving with the byte-order mark (UTF-8 with BOM) is optional, but recommended.
+Files MUST be saved with Unicode (UTF-8) encoding; saving with the byte-order mark (UTF-8 with BOM) is optional, but recommended.

 The CSS3 syntax specification indicates that if you have a UTF-8 byte-order mark (BOM) at the start of your file then this should cause the browser to read the stylesheet as UTF-8 regardless of any other declaration.
 This is not, however, currently supported universally.
 IE 10 and IE 11 still give higher precedence to the HTTP header and `@charset` declaration.

 If given the option, use Unicode normalization form C (also known as 'NFC').
 The W3C recommends the use of NFC normalized text on the Web.

-### Further reading
+#### Further reading

 *   [Declaring character encodings in CSS (W3C)](http://www.w3.org/International/questions/qa-css-charset)
 *   [Normalization in HTML and CSS (W3C)](http://www.w3.org/International/questions/qa-html-css-normalization)